Stefania Wojtulanis-Karpińska

 Stefania Cecylia Wojtulanis-Karpińska, (22 November 1912 – 12 February 2005) was a Polish aviator.
 She was a sports pilot in the inter war period and was a Captain in the Polish Air Force.
-She flew in the British Air Transport Auxiliary during the Second World War, when she was known as Barbara Wojtulanis.
+She flew in the British Air Transport Auxiliary (ATA) in the Second World War, when she was known as Barbara Wojtulanis.
 She was one of the first two Polish woman pilots to join the British Air Transport Auxiliary, the other being Anna Leska.

 Early life and education

 Stefania Cecylia Wojtulanis was born on 22 November 1912 in Warsaw, Poland, to Maria (née Gawarkiewicz) and Marcin Wojtulanis.
 From a young age she was interested in aviation.
 She was active in the Przysposobienie Wojskowe Kobiet (Women's Defence Organisation) and the youth arm of the Aeroklub Warszawski (Warsaw Aero Club), where she was nicknamed Barbara by her fellow pilots and met Jadwiga Piłsudska.